queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 ---

-### Insight 3: Five Products Account for Two-Thirds of Revenue
+### Two-Thirds of Sales Come from These 5 Bestsellers

 **Top 5 Products by Revenue:**